FAQ

 No. My services are all telehealth only (phone, messaging, or video).
 I began using telehealth even before the pandemic was a thing, and I’ll keep doing it.
 It is a better fit for me due to my chronic health conditions.
 It also allows me to reach clients who might not otherwise have a knowledgeable therapist nearby.
 Although it can take a little time to adjust to it at first, telehealth has actually been shown in studies to be just as effective as in-person therapy.

-Through the wonders of technology and recent PSYPACT agreements between certain states, I can now offer video therapy sessions to the following US states: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
+Through the wonders of technology and PSYPACT agreements between certain states, I can now offer video therapy sessions to the following US states: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
 (More states coming soon!)
 I also see clients internationally as long as regulations in your country permit it.

 I do see clients internationally, especially US expats, so check me with if you’re interested in working together.
 It depends on the regulations in your country.
 Sessions are in English since that’s the only language I’m fluent enough in to be able to do therapy.